Óscar Pérez (footballer, born 1973)

 Óscar Pérez Rojas (born 1 February 1973) is a Mexican former professional footballer who played as a goalkeeper.
-Nicknamed "El Conejo" (Spanish for The Rabbit), he is regarded as one of the best goalkeepers in Mexican football history.
+Nicknamed El Conejo (The Rabbit), he is regarded as one of the best goalkeepers in Mexican football history.

-With a club career spanning 26 seasons in Mexico's top flight, most notably with Cruz Azul and Pachuca, Pérez won the CONCACAF Champions League on three occasions, as well as two league titles and one domestic cup.
+With a club career spanning 26 years in Mexico's top flight, most notably with Cruz Azul and Pachuca, Pérez won the CONCACAF Champions League on three occasions, as well as two league titles and one domestic cup.
 He holds the national record for most league appearances, with 740.